followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/4 Command Columns.md

 Command columns are used for interaction.
-The **DataGrid** provides the following command columns.
+The **DataGrid** provides the following command columns:

 - **Editing Column**
 Contains editing controls.
 Appears when [editing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/) is allowed and depends on the [editing mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#mode).

 - **Adaptive Column**
-Contains buttons that expand adaptive detail rows.
+Contains the ellipsis buttons that expand/collapse [adaptive detail rows](/Documentation/Guide/Widgets/DataGrid/Columns/Adaptability/).
 Appears if [columnHidingEnabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnHidingEnabled) is **true** or [hidingPriority](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#hidingPriority) is set for at least one column and only when certain columns do not fit into the screen or container size.

 - **Selection Column**
 Contains check boxes that select rows.
 Appears if **selection**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#mode) is *"multiple"* and [showCheckBoxesMode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#showCheckBoxesMode) differs from *"none"*.

+- **Expand Column**
+Contains the arrow buttons that expand/collapse [groups](/Documentation/Guide/Widgets/DataGrid/Grouping/) and [detail sections](/Documentation/Guide/Widgets/DataGrid/Master-Detail_Interface/).

 ![DevExtreme HTML5 JavaScript DataGrid CommandColumns EditingColumn AdaptiveColumn](/Content/images/doc/18_1/DataGrid/Command_Columns.png)

 You can relocate or resize the command columns by changing their **visibleIndex** and **width** options.
-For this, call the [columnOption(id, optionName, optionValue)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#columnOptionid_optionName_optionValue) method as shown by the following code.
+For this, call the [columnOption(id, optionName, optionValue)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#columnOptionid_optionName_optionValue) method as shown by the following code:

 ---
 ##### jQuery